Azure/onboarding-guidance/DevTest/DevTestLabs/1 - devtest-labs-walkthrough-it.md

 ![Screenshot](/Images/dtl-it-13.png)

 17. Select "Cost by resource" from the left hand menu.
-    * This page will give you a break down of the cost of the resources contained within your DevTest lab environment.
+    * This page will give you a break down of the cost of the resources contained within your DevTest Lab environment.

 ![Screenshot](/Images/dtl-it-14.png)